 and

 Thus, we get that $\mathcal{E}^2=\ker(D^1)/\im(D^1)$ is, as a $\F$-vector space, given by

-Using the bidegrees of the generators we find that the first summand vanishes for $d<\rk$, the second vanishes for $d<\rk-1$, and the third one for $d-1<\rk-2$; so in particular they all vanish for $3d<2 \rk-2$.
-Finally, elements on the forth summand lie on bidegrees of the form $(3+2(\ell N-1),1+2(\ell N-1))$ for some $N \geq 0$, so that summand also vanishes if $3d <2 \rk-2$, as required.
-(This forth summand is just $0$ when $\ell=0$.) \end{proof}
+Using the bidegrees of the generators we find that the first summand vanishes for $d<2\rk/3$, the second vanishes for $d<2(\rk-1)/3$, the third one for $d<(2\rk-1)/3$, and the forth one for $d <(2 \rk-3)/3$, as required. \end{proof}